Alaska’s surviving spouses have important rights under Alaska law, including:

 Surviving Spouse Rights in Alaska When There Is No Valid Will

 When a decedent dies in Alaska without a valid will they have died intestate.
-The intestate laws of Alaska provide for the surviving spouse to receive all of part of the estate.
+The intestate laws of Alaska provide for the surviving spouse to receive all or part of the estate.
 The share to which the surviving spouse is entitled depends on the other heirs that survive the Decedent.
+A.S.
+13.12.102.

-Entire Estate if All of Decedent’s Descendants Are Also Surviving Spouse’s Descendants
+Entire Estate If No Descendants Or Parents Or All of Decedent’s Descendants Are Also Surviving Spouse’s Descendants

-In Alaska, if all of Decedent’s descendants are also the descendants of the surviving spouse, then the surviving spouse is entitled to decedent’s entire probate estate.
+In Alaska, if decedent as no surviving descendants or parents, or all of Decedent’s descendants are also the descendants of the surviving spouse, then the surviving spouse is entitled to decedent’s entire estate.

 Surviving Spouse Entitled to A Portion of Estate If Other Surviving Heirs